Global Market Comments

 To match the move from the $35/ounce, 1972 low to the $950/ounce, 1979 top in absolute dollar terms, we need to see another 27.14 times move to $28,497/ounce.

-Have I gotten you interested yet?
+Have I gotten your attention yet?

 I am long term bullish on gold, other precious metals, and virtually all commodities for that matter.
 But I am not that bullish.
 These figures make my own $2,300/ounce long-term prediction positively wimp-like by comparison.

-The seven-year spike up in prices we saw in the seventies, which found me in a very long line in Johannesburg, South Africa to unload my own krugerands in 1979, was triggered by a number of one-off events that will never be repeated.
+The seven-year spike up in prices we saw in the seventies, which found me in a very long line in Johannesburg, South Africa to unload my own Krugerrands in 1979, was triggered by a number of one-off events that will never be repeated.

 Some 40 years of unrequited demand was unleashed when Richard Nixon took the US off the gold standard and decriminalized private ownership in 1972.
 Inflation then peaked around 20%.
 Newly enriched sellers of oil had a strong historical affinity with gold.